sushilsridhar/head-first-c/README.md

 # head-first-c
-Implemented concepts explained in head first C book.
+Implemented concepts in the book head first C.